Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-system-tables-eat-my-disk.md

 </clickhouse>
 ```

-After that you need to restart ClickHouse and drop or rename the existing system.query_log table, then CH creates a new table with these settings.
+After that you need to restart ClickHouse and *if using old clickhouse versions like 20 or less*, drop or rename the existing system.query_log table and then CH creates a new table with these settings.
+This is automatically done in newer versions 21+.

 ```sql
 RENAME TABLE system.query_log TO system.query_log_1;